miestasmia/Perdyshot/README.md

 * Actual GUI
 * Installer with dependency checker
 * More premade configuration files and bitmaps for different themes/distros
+	* Set up a PR system for it
 * Support for uploading (with support for custom destinations using an API configuration system)
 * Support for image manipulation (using a built-in editor or an external)